Enter your zip to

 hydro-massage-walk-in-tub

-What are the Safety Features of a Walk-In Tub?
+What Are the Safety Features of a Walk-In Tub?

 Some safety features are standard across all walk-in tubs, while additional features can be added when you purchase the tub.
 First, here are those standard walk-in tub parts: